Lamar Jackson Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 - Jackson did not record a pass attempt in last week's game versus the Bengals.

-- In his last three games, Jackson has thrown for 17 yards (5.7 per game) while completing 100% of his passes (4-of-4), with zero touchdowns and zero interceptions.
+- In his last three outings, Jackson has thrown for 17 yards (5.7 per game) while completing 4 of 4 passes (100%), with zero touchdowns and zero interceptions.

 Jackson's Baltimore Teammates